 There are many different creative ways to celebrate 4-year-old’s birthday.
-Atmosphere of fun, free expression and creativity, easy going and lots of laughter – here is my happy formula for birthday party for the free spirited child like ours.
+The atmosphere of fun, free expression and creativity, easy going and lots of laughter – here is my happy formula for a birthday party for the free-spirited child like ours.
 It was the first party when we invited her friends.
 I wanted to make sure that she felt comfortable in her skin.

 Our Birthday Party was inspired by Segni Mossi (Moving Signs)- an Italian organisation that helps children to express their creativity by combining dance and visual art.
 There are so many emotions, thoughts and feelings raise up when you watch children feel and understand creativity through movement, music and visual arts.
 Process.
 Not the end result.
 Freely expressing yourself creatively is a great part of building strong self-esteem.
 It benefits kids on many various levels – emotional, social, mental, physical.

 As soon as I saw it I knew that this is exactly type of theme my child would enjoy.
-I had to adopt it to our format and resources, but at the end the sheer excitement and joy written on kids faces, was all I needed to see that party was a success.
-To say it was a “messy” birthday party is understatement.
+I had to adapt it to our format and resources, but at the end, the sheer excitement and joy written on kids faces were all I needed to see that party was a success.
+To say it was a “messy” birthday party is an understatement.
 So this is something to keep in mind and make very clear to parents of your beautiful guests what they are going to experience.
-My goal was to have as less rules as possible and let children get loose with art and party tools, simply have fun.
+My goal was to have fewer rules as possible and let children get loose with art and party tools, simply have fun.
 Everything really went down to “have as much fun as you possibly can, but make sure not to spray, paint or glue anything on anybody’s face”.

 Decorating party with silly strings